microbuilder/LPC11U_LPC13U_CodeBase/src/drivers/statistics/README.md

 The helper functions in 'drivers/statistics/' can be used to provide basic statistical modelling and DSP filtering functions for sensor data, including:

 * Running average, including standard deviation and standard variance
-* Basic IIR filter (smoothes out noisy sensor data similar to an RC filter in HW)
+* IIR filter (A basic low pass filter that can be used to smooth out noisy sensor data)

 # Running Average (avg\_i.c, avg\_f.c, avg\_d.c) #